NanaOdamme/alx-interview/0x01-lockboxes/README.md

-Sure, here's an example README.md file that you can use to describe the `canUnlockAll` function:

----

 # canUnlockAll Function

 The `canUnlockAll` function is designed to determine if all boxes in a given list can be opened, assuming each box contains keys to other boxes.
 This function utilizes an iterative approach to explore the boxes and their keys.